wday0507/DarkPool-OrderBook-Simulator/README.md

 ## **File Descriptions**
 ### **orderbook_v35**
-This file is the main file of the project.
+This is the main module of the project.
 It contains classes for orders and orderbooks.

 The Order class creates order objects.
 Orders can be:
-- Bid / Ask (side)
+- Side: Bid / Ask
-- Market / Limit / Fill-or-Kill / Immediate-or-Cancel (order type)
+- Type: Market / Limit / Fill or Kill (FOK) / Immediate or Cancel (IOC)
-- Visible / Darkpool (order visibility to market participants)
+- Visibility: Visible / Dark pool

 The Orderbook class deals with processing orders, matching and maintaining the order book.
 The key data structures are: